nxbyte/Players-Cloud/README.md

 `Everything else` - Redirects to this GitHub page

+**To learn more about the API**...

-**Note**: Look into the playgrounds file in the repository to have a more interactive way of experimenting with the REST APIs.
-Alternately, CORE.js contains JSDoc documentation for the response and return requests payloads.
+- Look into the playgrounds file in the repository to have a more interactive way of experimenting with the REST APIs.

+- Look at the __examples__ folder for sample json responses.

+- Alternately, CORE.js contains JSDoc documentation for the response and return requests payloads for each endpoint.

 ## License